tt-rss/tt-rss.github.io/docs/Publish-Articles.md

 ---

-You can publish selected articles to a special RSS feed, accessible to anyone who knows the special randomly-generated URL.
+You can publish selected articles to a special RSS feed, accessible to anyone who knows the special randomly generated URL.
 This works independently of [Generated-Feeds](Generated-Feeds.md) which allows you to share entire feeds, categories, etc.